 Introducing the 'Growth Mindset'

-We are very excited to introduce to you the concept of a ‘Growth Mindset.’
-Practising growth mindset theory with children is a great way to get them engaged with subjects and activities that they try to avoid through fear of getting things wrong or "not being good enough.”
+Practising 'Growth Mindset' theory with children is a great way to get them engaged with subjects and activities that they try to avoid through fear of getting things wrong or "not being good enough.”
 Carol Dweck is one of the world’s leading researchers in the field of motivation.
 She focuses on why people succeed and how to foster this success in schools.
 In her research on motivation and achievement, Dweck introduces the idea of Mindset.
 Practising growth mindset theory with children is a great way to get them engaged with subjects and activities that they try to avoid through fear of getting things wrong or "not being good enough.”

 'Fixed Mindset' v 'Growth Mindset' in Children